-The Virginia Eastern Shore dates to 1607 so there is lots to learn about its history.
+Virginia’s Eastern Shore dates to 1607 so there is lots to learn about its history.
 Nine small museums here are almost all free except for a few with very small admission fees (donations are welcome!)
-The agricultural and seafood industries, life on the water and later, the railroad, shaped the region’s culture.
-The free NASA Visitor Center tells the story of America’s first rocket launch on the Virginia Eastern Shore at Wallops Island in 1945.
+The agricultural and seafood industries, life on the water and the railroad shaped the region’s culture.
+The free NASA Wallops Visitor Center tells the story of America’s first rocket launch on Virginia’s Eastern Shore at Wallops Island in 1945.
 Today Wallops Island is a major spaceport launching resupply missions to the International Space Station.
-There are dozens of historic sites to see, too, all free, like the country’s oldest courthouse records in Eastville, the debtor’s prison in Accomac, and the Timothy Hill House in Chincoteague.
+There are dozens of historic sites to see, too, all free, like the country’s oldest courthouse records in Eastville, the debtor’s prison in Accomac and the Timothy Hill House in Chincoteague.

 78,000+ Acres of Free Parkland

-The Virginia Eastern Shore, one of the world’s most important bird migratory flyovers, is one of the most preserved regions on America’s East Coast, with more than 78,000 acres of parks, natural areas, preserves, national seashores, and refuges.
+Virginia’s Eastern Shore, one of the world’s most important bird migratory flyovers, is one of the most preserved regions on America’s East Coast, with more than 78,000 acres of parks, natural areas, preserves, national seashores and refuges.
 Entrance to most of this wild land and coastline is free.
 The Eastern Shore Wildlife Refuge near Cape Charles is free.
 Kiptopeke State Park and Chincoteague National Wildlife Refuge/ Assateague Island National Seashore near Chincoteague have entrance fees.

 A Bargain on the Water

-The Virginia Eastern Shore, a long 70-mile peninsula, has two coastlines: the Atlantic Ocean on one side, and the world’s second largest estuary, the Chesapeake Bay, on the other.
+Virginia’s Eastern Shore, a long 70-mile peninsula, has two coastlines: the Atlantic Ocean on one side and the world’s second largest estuary, the Chesapeake Bay, on the other.
 It’s one of the best spots in America for fishing, boating and kayaking.
 Bring your own boat or kayak and head to any of 40+ free, public boat ramps, on both the Atlantic Ocean and the Chesapeake Bay.
 Local captains and kayak outfitters can provide equipment and guided adventures for a fee.
-Fishing piers on the Virginia Eastern Shore are free and some town piers have “blanket” fishing licenses so you can even dodge that expense.
+Fishing piers on Virginia’s Eastern Shore are free and some town piers have “blanket” fishing licenses so you can even dodge that expense.

 Free Cultural Events and Festivals